Meet the Members of the White Lab

 Current Undergraduate Students

-Current undergraduate students in the lab include Amelia Anderson and Liam Leuwerke.
+Current undergraduate students in the lab include Amelia Anderson, Tyler Diels, Molly Fader, Malachi Guzman, Liam Leuwerke, and Adrianna Villegas.

 Prior undergraduates Sophia Green, Kylie Konyn, and Luke McCoullough with some White Lab members, alumni, and Bucky!